sg-hk/barbar/Readme.md

 # Barbar

+[WIP!] trying to make it more WM-agnostic and simply print to stdout. the user should decide what to do with the output, not barbar. also the slot-writing logic is wrong and this is broken anyway.

 Barbar is a minimal X11 status updater.
 It reads fixed-size strings from shared memory, joins them with a separator, and sets the result as the root window name.
 By default, it uses `" | "` as the separator and updates every 0.5 seconds.
 These settings are defined in `config.h`.

 ## Modules